 Angela Onwuachi-Willig is the Charles and Marion Kierscht Professor of Law at the University of Iowa.
 She joined the Iowa Law faculty in 2006 after three years on the tenure track at the University of California, Davis School of Law.
 She graduated from Grinnell College, Phi Beta Kappa, with a B.A. in American Studies, and received her J.D. from the University of Michigan Law School, where she was a Clarence Darrow Scholar and a Note Editor on the Michigan Law Review and an Associate Editor of the founding issue of the Michigan Journal of Race and Law.

 Professor Onwuachi-Willig is frequently invited as a speaker for law faculty workshops, conferences, and symposia.
-For instance, she gave the Brigitte M. Bodenheimer Lecture on Family Law at the University of California, Davis School of Law and the inaugural Lutie A. Lytle Lecture at Seattle University School of Law, Martin Luther King, Jr. Lecture at Luther College; the Constitution Day Lecture at Drake Law School; the Sidney and Walter Siben Distinguished Professorship Family Law Lecture at Hofstra Law School; and the Distinguished Public Lecture and Keynote Address for National African American History Month at Eastern Kentucky University, Richmond, to name a few.
+For instance, she has given the Brigitte M. Bodenheimer Lecture on Family Law at the University of California, Davis School of Law, the inaugural Lutie A. Lytle Lecture at Seattle University School of Law, Martin Luther King, Jr. Lecture at Luther College; the Constitution Day Lecture at Drake Law School; the Sidney and Walter Siben Distinguished Professorship Family Law Lecture at Hofstra Law School; and the Distinguished Public Lecture and Keynote Address for National African American History Month at Eastern Kentucky University, Richmond, to name a few.
 She also served as the Scholar-in-Residence at the Thelton Henderson Center for Social Justice at the University of California, Berkeley School of Law.
 She has given two TedX talks.

 BA, Grinnell College, 1994